tcurdt/jmx2any/README.md

     java -jar /path/jmx2any.jar -config /etc/jmx2any.yml

-    jmx2any -config /etc/jmx2any.yml -print -all
+    jmx2any -config /etc/jmx2any.yml -console -all

 # License